The centerpiece of the Thanksgiving meal in the U.S. was once threatened with extinction.

 Adaptable and hardy, 5 subspecies of Wild Turkey inhabit various biomes in North America and occur in every state except Alaska.
 They flourish in any kind of open forest with scattered clearings, from the coniferous forests of the Southwest, the Everglades of Florida, and the Great Plains, to our familiar temperate deciduous forests of the East.
 They have even been introduced to Hawaii.
 In the wild turkeys eat tree nuts, berries, seeds, buds, vegetation, and arthropods, and will take an occasional small vertebrate if the opportunity arises.

 The history of turkey domestication goes back nearly three thousand years.
-Native Americans domesticated turkeys not for their meat, but for their feathers—in central Mexico around 800 B.C., and again in the southwestern U.S. by ancestral Pueblans around 200 B.C.
-The feathers were used for robes and blankets.
+Native Americans first domesticated turkeys not for their meat, but for ritual and religious purposes—in what is now central Mexico around 800 B.C., and again in what is now the southwestern U.S. by ancestral Pueblans around 200 B.C.
 Although they kept several distinct breeds, the ancient Pueblans didn’t incorporate domesticated turkey into their diet until around 1100 A.D.
 A more recent finding of M. gallopavo bones at a Mayan site in Guatamala (over 400 miles south of their native range) indicates that the Maya people were keeping domestic turkeys around 300 B.C.

-Now extinct in the wild, this Aztec subspecies (M. g. merriami) is thought to be the turkey first brought to Europe by Spanish explorers, perhaps as early as 1500.
+Now extinct in the wild, there is evidence that this Aztec subspecies (M. g. merriami) is the turkey first brought to Europe by Spanish explorers, perhaps as early as 1500.
 The turkey gained popularity and spread across Europe, and many different breeds were developed over the next century.
-The domestic turkey was then brought back to the U.S. from England; a document written in 1584 lists “turkeys, male and female” to be provided to future colonies in the New World, and as promised they arrived with the colonists in 1608.
+The domestic turkey was then brought back to the U.S. from England with the colonists in 1608.
 Some crossing with their wild Eastern counterparts did occur, whether intentionally or not, and the Broad-breasted Whites we buy at the store today are their descendants.

-One of the turkey’s claims to fame is that Benjamin Franklin, in a letter to his daughter in 1784, supported its becoming our national symbol; but actually, he only criticized the selection of the Bald Eagle, and mentioned in passing that he was glad that people thought the eagle looked too much like a turkey.
+One of the turkey’s claims to fame is that Benjamin Franklin, in a letter to his daughter dated 26 January 1784, supported its becoming our national symbol; but actually, he only criticized the selection of the Bald Eagle, and mentioned in passing that he was glad that people thought the eagle looked too much like a turkey.